 Your home with Summer Springboard @ Northwestern University will be actual university dormitories located in the heart of this vibrant and beautiful campus.

-Just like a college student at Northwestern University, you will share a dorm room with roommates, and use a common bathroom.
-Rooms contain an extra-long twin size bed, desks, drawers, mirror and a closet.
-Floors are gender-segregated and housing is assigned based on our housing survey, student age and geographic diversity.
+Just like a college student at Northwestern, students share a dorm room with roommates and use a common bathroom.
+Floors are gender-segregated and rooms contain an extra-long twin size bed, desks, drawers, mirror and a closet.

 Your Resident Advisor (RA) will live on your hall to create a community, provide support, plan activities and help you get the most out of your stay at Northwestern.
 Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.